Nico Williams pays tribute to Neymar after scoring in Euro 2024 final vs England

 After scoring the opening goal for La Roja, Nico celebrated exuberantly, surrounded by his teammates in a moment of pure joy.

-Emulating Neymar Junior, he placed his hands on his head and stuck out his tongue in a playful celebration.
+Emulating Brazilian star Neymar Junior, he placed his hands on his head and stuck out his tongue in a playful celebration.

 What happened after Nico Williams' goal?